 PESTLE Analysis Purposes

 As a strategic management concept, PESTLE analysis has several purposes.
 With PESTLE analysis, a company gets an overview of external impact.
 Not only that, but this analysis can also help the decision-makers in making the best decisions.
-Furthermore, PESTLE analysis can help the company evaluate the business strategy.
+Furthermore, PESTLE analysis can help the company evaluate its business strategy.
 So, the implemented business strategy can be following the company’s operational place.

 PESTLE Analysis Components

 Political, in this case, is how the government can influence a certain economy or industry.
-Not only that, but political can also be fiscal policy, trade tariffs, and tax policy.
+Not only that, but politics can also be fiscal policy, trade tariffs, and tax policy.
 An example of this political component is that companies should pay attention to policies and laws in the country or region in which they operate.
 So, the company can create products for consumers by not violating the existing policies or regulations.

 The economics component, in this case, refers to economic growth, exchange rates, inflation rates, interest rates, consumer income, and unemployment rates.
 So, things like this will have an impact directly or indirectly on the company.
-Not only that, but economic components can affect the consumers purchasing behavior to products and affect the demand/supply model of products.
+Not only that, but economic components can affect the consumers purchasing behavior for products and affect the demand/supply model of products.

 Demographic characteristics, population values, and norms are part of this component.
 Population trends such as population growth rates, age distribution, income distribution, lifestyle attitudes, and cultural barriers are also part of this component.
 The social component is very important if the business wants to target products sold to specific customer characteristics.

 In today’s era, technology is familiar in our society.
 Technology, in this case, is related to innovation and development, technological change, automation, and the amount of technological awareness that the target market has.
-Furthermore, this component can assist the company in improving the efficiency of the company’s cash flow management for the technologies development related to production activities.
+Furthermore, this component can assist the company in improving the efficiency of the company’s cash flow management for the technology development related to production activities.

 The scarcity of raw materials is one of the reasons why environmental components become important.
 Environmental components consist of ecological and environmental aspects, including climate, weather, and climate change that can affect companies.
 In addition, increasing awareness about the potential impacts of climate change can affect how companies conduct their operations.